Lucasmomille/p7-groupomania-frontend/README.md

 In the body paste this :
 {

     "firstname": "FIRSTNAME_OF_YOUR_ADMIN",

     "lastname": "lASTNAME_OF_YOUR_ADMIN"",

     "email": "EMAIL_OF_YOUR_ADMIN"",

     "password": "PASSWORD_OF_YOUR_ADMIN"",

     "roles":["admin"]

 }

-Note that your password must contains uppercase, lowercase, symbole and number
+`Note that your password must contains uppercase, lowercase, symbole and number`

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4200](http://localhost:4200) to view it in the browser.

-The page will reload if you make edits.\
+### A word about the UI

-You will also see any lint errors in the console.
+There was no layout for the project and it has to be accessible, so I took the most contrasted colors of the visual identity.